 7. Financial Requirements

-- Partner visa applicants should show that their sponsor can support them if required.
+- Partner visa applicants must show the sponsor can provide support

 Permanent skilled visas generally do not require proof of funds, but financial stability may help in proving genuine intent.
 For more detailed information regarding the cost contact Axis Solicitors for expert legal guidance.